adblockplus/testpages.adblockplus.org/README.md

 docker run -it testpages
 ```

-Note: it might happen that tests are crashing due to insufficient memory on
+Note: it might happen that tests are crashing due to insufficient shared memory
-docker (tests will fail on `abort-on-property-write` with error related to
+on docker (tests will fail with a `NoSuchSessionError: invalid session id`
-session id).
-To fix this you need to increase shm memory:
+error).
+To fix this you need to increase the size of the shared memory
+directory:

 ```shell
 docker run --shm-size=256m -t testpages .